-Sunday worship: 10am at Penobscot Christian School: 1423 Ohio Street, Bangor, ME 04401 (you will see New Hope's sign below a sign for PCS).
-See "What to Expect" under "About Us" for more info.
-We hope to see you there!
+Sunday worship: 10am at Penobscot Christian School: 1423 Ohio Street, Bangor, ME 04401 You will see New Hope's blue sign below a sign for Penobscot Christian School.

 The church is also a place of worship.
 Even more than the best surgeon receives praise, God alone restores us to wholeness, and He alone deserves all the praise.
-Only in a posture of worship do we discover the life we were meant to live.
+Only when we are centered on Him do we discover the life we were meant to live.

 The church is also a place of equipping.
 Think of physical therapists in a hospital, pushing those in recovery to stretch and grow stronger, equipping them to be able to do more.

 The church is also a place of serving.
-As we continue to experience Jesus’ healing work in us, we find that He also enables us to serve one another—almost as if hospital patients were also equipped to serve as aides.
+As we continue to experience Jesus’ healing work in us, we find that He also works through us to serve others—almost as if hospital patients were also equipped to serve as aides.

 The church is also a place of sending.
-As we continue to receive Jesus’ gracious claim on us, He also sends us out to invite others in.
+As we continue to follow Jesus, He also sends us out to invite others in.
 The church is like a hospital that actively goes out looking for those who—no more or less than each of us—need Jesus.

 Cancellation of services due to inclement weather will be announced on WLBZ Channel 2 and New Hope Church's Facebook page (see website footer).